agiler-jp/agiler-refactoring/README.md

 | 🧪 Trace Model Generator | Under development (T.B.D). |

 Note: After using the Source Review feature, it is recommended to compare the changes using the history in IDE.
-Note: To select the BC version of "Create Updater", you must first enable the Business Component for the transaction object.

 ---